 - You can easily add the lentils you have and also change their proportions.
 Both whole or split moong lentils with their husks and the yellow moong dal without the husks work in the recipe.

 - If you prefer you can omit the rice flour and rava (sooji or cream of wheat or semolina).

 - The recipe can be easily scaled up to have larger servings.

 - You can make these dosa crisp or soft according to your preferences.
 For a slightly thicker and soft dosa cook spread the batter like that of pancakes.
 For a crisp dosa spread the batter thinly.
 For a softer thin dosa add a bit more water while blending the batter.
 You can add about 1 to 2 tablespoons more water.

 - Make sure to use a well seasoned pan so that the dosa does not stick to the pan.

-This Mix Dal Dosa post from the archives (May 2010) has been republished and updated on 17 July 2021.
+This Mix Dal Dosa post from the archives first published in May 2010 has been republished and updated on 17 July 2021.